 The Company's most significant customers are either global public health sector agencies or those who facilitate their purchases and/or distribution of FC2 for use in HIV/AIDS prevention and/or family planning.
 The Company offers uniform pricing to such agencies, rather than entering into long-term supply agreements.
-The Company's three largest customers currently are UNFPA, USAID, and Sekunjalo Investments Corporation (PTY) Ltd., a distributor in the RSA.
-In the United States, FC2 is sold to city and state public health clinics as well and to not-for-profit organizations such as Planned Parenthood.
+The Company's four largest customers currently are UNFPA, USAID, Sekunjalo Investments Corporation (PTY) Ltd ("Sekunjalo"), and Semina.
+We sell to the Brazil Ministry of Health either through UNFPA or Semina.
+In the U.S., FC2 is sold to city and state public health clinics as well as to not-for-profit organizations such as Planned Parenthood.

 Because the Company manufactures FC2 in a leased facility located in Malaysia, a portion of the Company's operating costs are denominated in foreign currencies.
-While a material portion of the Company's future sales are likely to be in foreign markets, all sales are denominated in the United States dollar.
+While a material portion of the Company's future sales are likely to be in foreign markets, all sales are denominated in the U.S. dollar.
 Effective October 1, 2009, the Company's U.K. and Malaysia subsidiaries adopted the U.S. dollar as their functional currency, further reducing the Company's foreign currency risk.

 Expenses.
 The Company manufactures FC2 at its facility located in Selangor D.E., Malaysia.
 The Company's cost of sales consists primarily of direct material costs, direct labor costs and indirect production and distribution costs.
-Direct material costs include raw materials used to make FC2, principally a nitrile polymer.
+Direct material costs include raw materials used to make the FC2, principally a nitrile polymer.
 Indirect production costs include logistics, quality control and maintenance expenses, as well as costs for helium, nitrogen, electricity and other utilities.
 All of the key components for the manufacture of FC2 are essentially available from either multiple sources or multiple locations within a source.

-The Company's operating expenses include costs for promotion, education and training relating to FC2.
+The Company's operating expenses include costs for sales, marketing, education and training relating to FC2.
 During the London Summit, the Company announced a program to support the London Summit's goal to provide contraceptives to an additional 120 million women by 2020.
 This program includes a plan for the Company to invest up to \$14 million over the period from 2013 through 2018 in reproductive health and HIV/AIDS prevention education and training in collaboration with global agencies.
 Such investment in education and training may increase the Company's operating expenses in future periods, although the Company has not set a specific timetable for any such increased spending on education and training.
-In connection with the London Summit, the Company implemented a volume purchasing incentive program to award major public sector purchasers with FC2 equal to 5 percent of their total annual units purchased, at no cost to such purchasers.
-The initial entitlement to 5 percent no-cost product was based on FC2 units purchased during the initial six-month period from the start of the program on July 1, 2012 through December 31, 2012.
-Future entitlements to 5 percent no-cost product will be determined on a calendar year basis beginning with the year ending December 31, 2013.
-The Company will reserve for the cost of the 5 percent no-cost product as a cost of sales, which may affect the Company's gross margin.
-The Company believes that such no-cost product awards will assist in educating and training, making new users aware of FC2 and providing an incentive for increased unit sale volumes from major purchasers.
+In connection with the London Summit, the Company implemented a volume purchasing incentive program to award major public sector purchasers with FC2 equal to 5 percent of their total annual units purchased, at no-cost.
+The Company reserves for the no-cost product as a cost of sales, which may affect the Company's gross margin.
+Effective January 1, 2015, the Company has reduced the unit price to the major public sector purchasers to reflect the 5 percent no-cost product instead of awarding no-cost product.